chteufleur/HTTPAuthentificationOverXMPP/README.md

  * jid : JID of the user (user@host/resource or user@host)
  * domain : Domain you want to access
  * method : Method you access the domain
- * transaction_id : Transaction identifier
+ * transaction_id : Transaction identifier (auto generated if not provide)
  * timeout : Timeout of the request in second (default : 60, max : 300)

 Example: